 Constant Throat Clearing: Causes and Solutions

 Everybody clears their throat on occasion.
 Throat clearing is an instinctive effort to remove an irritant in the throat.
-This irritant can be real, or it may just feel real.
+This irritant can be real, or it may just create a feeling of something being stuck or needing to be cleared.
 It can also be a habit you’ve picked up along the way.

 Throat clearing is usually harmless, but if it happens frequently, you should investigate the cause.
+Excessive throat clearing is a symptom that may indicate an underlying issue.
 After all, chronic throat clearing can irritate the throat, leading to hoarseness and trouble swallowing.
 It can also be a sign of a medical condition.

 Read on to discover some of the most common causes of chronic throat clearing along with solutions.